RonenTGreat/100-days-of-code/log.md

 **Today's Progress**: Started with a new project from @frontendMentor, using a mobile first principle.
 Also trying to use this project to learn more about grids.
 **Thoughts:** .

+### Day 50: December 14 2021

+**Today's Progress**: Completed the layout for larger screens, It was a little difficult then the mobile first.
+I am so close 50/100, I am half way there.
+Big Time Rush is playing in my head